Jump to topic

 Preparing for floods

-Floods can also cause issues with sewer systems that become overwhelmed by stormwater and place pressure on water treatment systems around rivers that have been inundated by silt and soils.
+They can also put pressure on water treatment systems near rivers that have been inundated by silt and sediment.

 How we prepare for floods